DakobedBard/dsi-spark/lecture_notes.md

 - Spark skills are in high demand--<http://indeed.com/salary>.

-- Spark is signficantly faster than MapReduce.
+- Spark is significantly faster than MapReduce.

 - Paradoxically, Spark's API is simpler than the MapReduce API.